 I’m a dog lover.
 You’re a dog lover.
 However, not everyone you will encounter on your hike will be a dog lover.
 It’s, for this reason, I keep Luna on the lead and always give others plenty of space when we are passing.
 I wouldn’t want to try and squeeze through a tight gap with Luna and have someone coming towards us that isn’t a fan of dogs and have them slip or injure themselves.

 Always plan your route and ask for advice on Facebook groups or the Internet to see if the route you are doing is suitable for hiking with your dog.
 I’ve been on a few walks seeing poor dogs dragged up walks that are just not suitable for the dog.
 Either leave them at home or do a walk that’s suitable for you both.

 Things To Do After The Hike

 A Big Feed

 I’m sure we have all said “I’m starving” after a long hike.
 Your dog will be the same and be ready to munch down a big plate of food.
 I always keep a tin of her favourite food in the car with a pop-up bowl.
 When we get back to the car I give her a big bowl of food and plenty of water.

 I always have seat covers on my back seats.
 That way, it doesn’t matter if Luna is full of mud as she can go on the back seats and I don’t have to worry about her making a mess of my car.

 What’s better than having a pint after a walk?
-Head to a dog friendly pub where you can chat about day, while your dog falls asleep under the table!
+Head to a dog-friendly pub where you can chat about the day, while your dog falls asleep under the table!